EricZinda/Perplexity/backlog.md

             I don't know the words: good
         - USER: We're okay
             I don't know the way you used: okay

+        - USER: and salmon
+            I don't know the words: salmon
+        - USER: i would like to order a meal for me and my son -> I don't know the words: meal
+            - maybe just synonym for dish??
+             One regular meal for me, and one vegetarian meal.
+                I don't know the words: meal, meal
+        - please order me chicken
+            Doen't work
         - USER: Can i order? -> I don't know the way you used: order
         - USER: I would like to order lunch ->  I don't know the words: lunch
             - also dinner, breakfast
         - If you order food that we don't have it should say "just get something on the menu"
         - i want you to give me a menu
             I don't know the words: in+order+to and I don't know the way you used: give
-        - USER: my son wants lunch
-            I don't know the words: lunch
-        - USER: vegan
-            I don't know the words: vegan
-            Seems like should just be a syn for vegetarian here since the dishes are the same
-        - lunch, meal come up a lot
         - USER: a party of 2
             I don't know the words: party
         - USER: Tomato soup, green salad, and roasted chicken